-Office hours: Appointments can be made using URI's Starfish Success Net

-- Students should not sign up for more than 2 consecutive time slots - For appointments outside office hours, email me for availability - You are also welcome to just stop by my office to see if I am available
+- Appointments can be made using Starfish - Students should not sign up for more than 2 consecutive time slots, but are welcome to stay longer if no one else needs assistance - For appointments outside office hours, email me for availability or just stop by my office to see if I am available.
+While labs are in session, I am generally on campus at least Tuesday Friday from 8:00am until the end of the 2:00pm lab sessions.